Altheimer Distinguished Professor of Law

 The novelist E.L.
 Doctorow once said, “Writing is an exploration.
 You start from nothing and learn as you go.”
 It is much the same for legal writers, whether we are novices or judges.
 The process of writing a legal analysis forces us to confront and revise our thoughts and theories until we can clearly communicate them to others.
 Professor Coleen Barger teaches RWA, the first-year course in legal writing, as well as upper-level courses such as Advanced Legal Writing and Advanced Legal Research.
 As faculty advisor to the Bowen Moot Court Board, she not only assists that organization with its activities, but she also coaches teams who represent the law school in national appellate competitions.

-Professor Barger is a member of the Legal Writing eJournal Advisory Board for the SSRN Legal Scholarship network and she is one of the co-editors of the Legal Writing Prof Blog, part of the Law Professor Blogs Network.
-She has served the national legal writing community as a member of the Board of Directors for both the Association of Legal Writing Directors and the Legal Writing Institute.
+Professor Barger also serves the national legal writing community.
+She is a member of the Legal Writing eJournal Advisory Board for the SSRN Legal Scholarship network, and she is an editor emeritus of the Legal Writing Prof Blog.
+She has served on the Boards of Directors for the Association of Legal Writing Directors and for the Legal Writing Institute.